datasektionen/bawang-content/sektionen/hedersdelta/body_en.md

 As Head of Systems, Rafael developed the system Hive, which today manages nearly all access permissions to the chapter’s systems.
 This has constituted a structural improvement of the chapter’s technical infrastructure and created a stable foundation for future work.
 As a member of the International Committee, he has for two years actively worked to integrate international students into the chapter’s operations and contributed to the execution of a large number of events each year.
 His work has been meticulous, efficient, and characterized by a clear long-term perspective.

-Within the Educational Committee, Raf has devoted significant time to the development of the Cybersecurity programme by maintaining dialogue with both students and teachers in order to improve the education.
+Within the Study Board, Raf has devoted significant time to the development of the Cybersecurity programme by maintaining dialogue with both students and teachers in order to improve the programme.
 At the same time, he has always been available to assist chapter members with technical systems and related questions.

 For his long-term technical contributions, his commitment to educational quality, and his significant efforts to strengthen the chapter’s international community, Rafael Mealha Fino Serra E Oliveira is awarded the Honorary Delta.